❄️ Latest: Snowflake customers — Learn how to connect Snowflake to everything! ❄️

 Connect Snowflake to Kafka

 We've created a stream, Kafka is running.
 It's now time to connect the two!
-The next stage is going to complete the picture below, but creating a point-to-point connection between the two systems — without the need to expose any systems to the public internet!
+The next stage is going to complete the picture below, by creating a point-to-point connection between the two systems — without the need to expose any systems to the public internet!

 Snowflake push to Amazon AWS Kafka

-The Snowflake Push to Kafka Connector by Ockam is
+The Snowflake Push to Kafka Connector by Ockam is available in the Snowflake Marketplace.

 Select a warehouse